Amazon Kindle/eBook etc. |

 How much does narcissism cost us?
 Maybe a lot financially—if the 2008 financial crisis was any indication and you did not live in a First Nation tribe isolated from “western” society.
 But what about the emotional and mental toll on our lives?
 Do the effects of narcissism extend to trauma inflicted on their victims, and does it affect one gender more than another?
 There are many voices that suggest men seem more narcissistic by nature.
 In fact, when I searched online and typed, “are men more narcissistic than women” the auto-fill suggested “why are men more…” instead.
 Yet, despite the widely held belief that men are more narcissistic than women, no systematic review to establish the magnitude had apparently been conducted until a few years ago.
 A recent meta-analysis of the available data appears to establish that the differences seem less well pronounced or even non-existent.

 In real life, we deal with narcissism from either men or women—or both at once.
-What about the mother who cannot provide for her young children after the father abandons them—is she a narcissist if we learn that she kicked him out even though he has a good job and excellent standing in the community, and, perhaps most importantly, did not abuse her?
-How should we judge infanticide statistics when we learn that some studies suggest mothers kill their offspring at a much higher rate than fathers do —and what do those numbers tell us about pre-natal conditions?
-The overall picture of the origin of abuse may be far more complex than any expert could ever have imagined.
 It may be so complex that no reasonable research could ever establish a reliable cause and effect, at which point most people might abandon the effort and go on with their lives—until something meaningful affects us personally.

 |